 features a Star of David surrounded by a caption in German.
 The other side is

-engraved with a swastika, the Nazi party’s symbol.
+engraved with a swastika, the NSDAP party’s symbol.

 At the end of a bidding battle,